tikendraw/chatgpt-cli/README.md

 ```
 chatgpt your_prompt_here -t [temperature]
 ```
-To use chatgpt 3.5  model
+To use chatgpt 3.5 turbo model
 ```
 chatgptplus your_prompt_here
 ```